MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/Definitions/NestedTables/biome_filter.md

 ---
 author: mammerla
-ms.author: mikeam
+ms.author: v-jimseaman
 title: Entity Documentation - minecraft:biome_filter
 ms.prod: gaming
 ---

 # Entity Documentation - minecraft:biome_filter

-This component allows the players to specify which biomes the mob spawns in.
-Each biome in the game has one or more tags.
-These tags are used to determine what biomes mobs spawn in.
+The minecraft:biome_filter component allows creators to specify which biomes a mob spawns in.
+Each biome in the game has one or more tags which are used to determine what biomes mobs spawn in.

 > [!NOTE]
-> To learn more about how Biomes are defined in JSON, please visit [Biome Documentation - Overview](/creator/Reference/Content/BiomeReferene/Examples/BiomeOverview.md)
+> To learn more about how biomes are defined in JSON, please visit [Biome Documentation - Overview](/creator/Reference/Content/BiomeReferene/Examples/BiomeOverview.md)

 Below is the list of Biome tags that can be used:

 ## Biome Tags

 - animal
+- basalt_deltas
 - beach
+- bee_habitat
 - birch
+- caves
+- cherry_grove
 - cold
+- crimson_forest
 - dark_oak
 - deep
+- deep_dark
 - desert
+- dripstone_caves
 - edge
 - extreme_hills
 - flower_forest
 - forest
 - frozen
+- frozen_peaks
+- grove
 - hills
 - ice
 - ice_plains
+- jagged_peaks
 - jungle
 - lakes
 - lukewarm
+- lush_caves
+- mangrove_swamp
 - mega
 - mesa
 - monster